dikisahkan/pythonportfolio/KATLAremake/readme.md

 You can try to play it with your friends, your family, your college, even your girlfriend / boyfriend!

 - **Game Master**
-    1. Game master should input the secret word containing only 1 word
+    1. Game master should input the secret word containing only 1 word.
     ![image1](screenshot/gm1.jpg)
     2. Game master should input the max number of try-chance for player.
     ![image2](screenshot/gm2.jpg)
     3. Watch the player dive into confussion. :D

 - **Player**
     1. Player simply write the word and press enter when done.
     ![image3](screenshot/pl1.jpg)
     2. System will give clues based on the word the player guessed, correct word and either in right or wrong position.
     ![image4](screenshot/pl2.jpg)
     3. Player should continue guessing until the max try-chance runs out or finally guessing the right word.
 Pay attention to the clues given: correct word, correct positon, and remaining letters.
     ![image5](screenshot/pl3.jpg)

 ---